SECtim/draft-wuertele-oauth-security-topics-update/draft-wuertele-oauth-security-topics-update.md

 * For all three subvariants of the "Per-AS Redirect URIs" attack variant ({{PerASUpdate}}), clients MUST follow existing mix-up defenses to defend against mix-up attacks.
 Clients MAY choose to reuse the per-AS redirection URI already configured in their deployments to satisfy the "distinct redirection URI for each issuer" requirement when implementing the "Mix-Up Defense via Distinct Redirect URIs" defense ({{Section 4.4.2.2 of !RFC9700}}).
 For subvariant 3 ("Cross Social-Network Request Forgery"), the existing mix-up defenses alone are not sufficient.
 In addition, authorization servers MUST enforce exact redirection URI matching, as specified in {{Section 4.1.3 of !RFC9700}}.

-Note that when the issuer identifier is not unique to a client (i.e., the client can interact with multiple configurations of the same authorization server), the security considerations are beyond the scope of mix-up attacks and are further discussed in {{OpenEcosystem}}.
+Note that when the issuer is not unique to a client (i.e., when a client can interact with multiple configurations of the same authorization server), the security considerations go beyond the scope of mix-up attacks and are discussed further in {{OpenEcosystem}}.

 ## Attacks in Open Ecosystems {#OpenEcosystem}

 This section describes the OAuth use case and associated attacks in open ecosystems, along with practical countermeasures tailored to such environments.

-### OAuth in Open Ecosystems {#Scenario}
+### OAuth in Open Ecosystems {#ApplicationScenario}

-In traditional OAuth deployments, the client registers with an authorization server to access protected resources hosted by a resource server.
+In traditional OAuth deployments, a client registers with an authorization server to access protected resources hosted by a resource server.
-The choice of what resources to access (and thus which authorization and resource servers to contact) is at the discretion of the client (or client developer).
-A client may access different resources from distinct resource servers, thereby requiring the client to register with multiple authorization servers.
 The means through which the client registers with an authorization server typically involve the client developer manually registering the client at the authorization server's website, or by using Dynamic Client Registration {{?RFC7591}}.

-In open ecosystems such as integration platforms (e.g., workflow automation platforms and virtual assistants/agents), the client often operates a platform that offers an open marketplace to offload the integration of resources to external developers.
-These developers preconfigure at the platform, enabling the client to readily access various resources and allowing end-users of the client to choose which ones to use.
-To streamline the integration process, the client typically welcomes external developers manually registering the configurations required to access their resources at the client's website (e.g., via a developer console).
+The client may access different resources from distinct resource servers, thereby requiring registration with multiple authorization servers.
+The choice of what resources to access (and thus which authorization and resource servers to integrate) is at the discretion of the client (or client developer).

+This document discusses OAuth in "open ecosystems", where the protected resources available to a client are configured beyond the discretion of the client or client developers.
+This can be the case, for example, if an end-user can specify arbitrary resource servers and associated authorization servers to interact with (e.g., in the Model Context Protocol {{MCP-Spec}}), or if the client offers an open marketplace or registry with such configurations published by external developers (e.g., in integration platforms {{research.cuhk}}).

-This document defines "client configuration" as a bundle of configuration elements that enable a client in open ecosystems to access a protected resource.
+This document defines a "client configuration" as a bundle of configuration elements that enable a client in open ecosystems to access an OAuth 2.0 protected resource.
 A client configuration typically includes:

-* Authorization server information, including endpoint URLs of the authorization server.
-In addition to a manual approach where external developers enter the fields at the client's website, clients could also support fetching authorization server information via authorization server metadata {{?RFC8414}}.
+* Authorization Server configuration.
+Clients may employ a manual approach, where end-users or external developers enter the necessary fields (i.e., endpoint URLs of the authorization server) at the client's website, or support fetching information about the authorization server via Authorization Server Metadata {{?RFC8414}}.
-* Client registration information at the authorization server, including client identifier and client credentials for client authentication.
-In addition to a manual approach where external developers enter the fields at the client's website, clients could also support fetching registration information via dynamic client registration {{?RFC7591}}.
+* Client Registration configuration at the authorization server.
+Clients may employ a manual approach, where end-users or external developers enter the necessary fields (i.e., client identifier and client credentials) at the client's website, or support fetching information about the client registration via Dynamic Client Registration {{?RFC7591}}.
-* Resource access information, including endpoint URLs of the resource server, and even custom code run at the client side to assist in processing protected resources.
+* Protected Resource configuration.
+Clients may employ a manual approach, where end-users or external developers enter the necessary fields (i.e., endpoint URLs of the resource server) at the client's website, or support fetching information about the protected resource via Protected Resource Metadata {{?RFC9728}}.
+End-users or external developers may further specify when and how the protected resources shall be fetched and processed by the clients.

-A client configuration goes beyond a simple HTTP service that provides resources, and forms an application-like entity that enhances the client's ability to interact with protected resources.
-This registration pattern in open ecosystems expands the use of OAuth in dynamic scenarios, creating new challenges with respect to functionality and security beyond the scope of {{!RFC9700}}.
+The integration pattern in open ecosystems expands the use of OAuth in dynamic scenarios, creating new challenges with respect to functionality and security beyond the scope of {{!RFC9700}}.

 ### Attack Scenario {#AttackScenario}

-With the new registration model, OAuth in open ecosystems introduces two notable implications:
+With the new integration model, OAuth in open ecosystems introduces two notable implications:

-* Lower barrier for malicious infiltration: It becomes easier to introduce malicious client configurations, including attacker-controlled authorization servers and resource servers, thereby enabling practical attacks.
+* Lower barrier for malicious infiltration: Since the responsibility of integrating client configurations is shifted to end-users or external developers, it becomes easier to introduce malicious client configurations, including attacker-controlled authorization servers or resource servers.
-* New requirements for handling shared issuers: Clients must support potentially issuer-sharing client configurations to fulfill functional needs, which in turn introduces new security requirements.
+* New requirements for handling shared issuers: Clients must support potentially issuer-sharing client configurations to fulfill functional needs, which in turn introduces new security requirements (explained below).

-While the first implication is relatively straightforward since the responsibility of integrating resources is shifted to external developers in an open marketplace, the second implication is further explained below.

-In traditional OAuth deployments, it is assumed that a malicious actor cannot register one of the benign authorization servers (i.e., one sharing the issuer of H-AS) at the client.
-Under this assumption, the issuer serves as a unique identifier to a client.
-This has led to the common practice of clients tracking "the authorization server chosen by the user" during OAuth flows, and to the adoption of existing mix-up defenses, which are all based on the issuer concept that uniquely identifies each authorization server.
+In traditional OAuth deployments, it is implicitly assumed that each authorization server has only one client configuration at a client.
+Under this assumption, the issuer serves as a unique identifier for the client.
+This has led to the common practice of clients tracking "the authorization server chosen by the user" during OAuth flows, as well as the adoption of existing mix-up defenses ({{Section 4.4.2 of !RFC9700}}), all of which are based on the issuer concept that uniquely identifies each authorization server.

 However, in open ecosystems, such assumption no longer hold.
-Authorization servers and resource servers are all configurable by external developers at the client.
-The new registration pattern does not, and fundamentally cannot ensure that a given authorization server or resource server is authentic or registered by the entity that hosts the protected resource.
+Authorization servers and resource servers are dynamically configurable at the client.
+The new integration pattern in open ecosystems does not, and fundamentally cannot, restrict the use of the same authorization server across multiple client configurations.

-This is because clients in open ecosystems may legitimately use the same authorization server across multiple client configurations, as developers are allowed to build custom functionalities that access the same resources.
-As a result, an attacker may register either an authorization server under their control, or an honest authorization server owned by someone else -- including one that is already registered under a different client configuration at the same client.
+This is because clients are legitimately allowed to integrate various functionalities that access different resources or process the same resources differently, while relying on the same authorization server.
+As a result, an attacker may integrate either an authorization server under their control ({{MixUpReloaded}}), or an honest authorization server -- including one that is already integrated under a different client configuration at the same client ({{ConfigConfusion}}).

+Note that this section limits the scope of attacks to the reuse of registered clients, and considers phishing threats involving the registration of new clients as out of scope (which can be mitigated by existing mechanisms such as vetting during manual registration, or via initial access tokens as defined in {{Section 1.2 of ?RFC7591}}).

 ### Mix-Up Attacks Reloaded {#MixUpReloaded}

-This section provides a tailored attack description and practical countermeasure for mix-up attacks in open ecosystems.
+This section provides a tailored attack description and alternative countermeasure for mix-up attacks in open ecosystems.
 The descriptions here follow {{research.cuhk}}, where additional details are laid out.

 #### Attack Description {#ReloadedDescription}